 Sometimes mattresses can be flipped to be made firmer, as the other side can sometimes be softer or harder, depending on the brand and configuration.
-Usually, this comes in the form of a flippable bed, meaning one that has two sides to it, meaning that it can be used both ways.
+Usually, this comes in the form of a flippable bed, meaning one that has two sides to it and can be used both ways.

-Normally, these are designed to make a sleeping surface softer, but not all brands fit this purpose.
-Some are more geared towards increasing resistance and support.
-This normally means that your sleeping surface can be made firmer, solely by adding the appropriate topper to it.
+Normally, mattress toppers are designed to make a sleeping surface softer, but not all brands fit this purpose.
+Some are geared towards increasing resistance and support.
+As a result, your sleeping surface can be made firmer, solely by adding the appropriate topper to it.

 These toppers can be made from several different materials, such as memory foam or latex.
-Some might perform better than others, which is something to watch out for.
+Some might perform better than others, though, so doing your research on various materials will help with this.
 You can check product descriptions on either the manufacturer’s website or at a retailer for more information.

-Sometimes, the culprit might simply be a matter of damaged layers.
-This might be a bit more complicated in nature, as not all manufacturers make their product with easily swapped out layers or removable covers, but many do offer these types of services.
+Sometimes, the culprit is damaged layers.
+This might be a bit more complicated, as not all manufacturers make their products with easily swapped-out layers or removable covers, but some brands may offer these types of services.

 Check to see if your layers are worn out and if they can be replaced.
 If so, this just might give you the extra firmness needed to make your sleeping surface more suitable for resting on.

-One trick is to add plywood directly under the mattress, either between the mattress and box spring or bed frame if you don’t have a box spring.
-Doing this essentially adds a supportive base layer to your mattress that can add some firmness.
+One trick to firmer up a bed is to add plywood directly under the mattress, either between the mattress and box spring or the bed frame if you don’t have a box spring.
+Doing this adds a supportive base layer to your mattress that can add some firmness.

-This option should be the cheapest alternative and some people might prefer this as a bed frame can take up room in the bedroom.
+This option should be the cheapest alternative and some people might prefer this since a bed frame can take up more room.